Alice Lee Jemison

-Alice Mae Lee Jemison (1901–1964) was a Seneca political activist and journalist.
+Alice Mae Lee Jemison (October 9, 1901 – March 6, 1964) was a Seneca political activist and journalist.
 She was a major critic of the Bureau of Indian Affairs (BIA) and the New Deal policies of its commissioner John Collier.
-She lobbied in support of California, Cherokee, and Sioux Indians during her career, supported by the Seneca Tribal Council.
-Her work was condemned by the Franklin D. Roosevelt administration and she was described harshly in press conferences and before Congressional committees, and for a time she was put under FBI surveillance.
+She lobbied in support of California, Cherokee, and Sioux peoples during her career, supported by the Seneca Tribal Council.
+The Franklin D. Roosevelt administration condemned her work, and critics described her harshly in press conferences and before Congressional committees.
+For a time, she was put under FBI surveillance.

 Personal life

 Jemison was born on October 9, 1901, in Silver Creek, New York, near the Cattaraugus Reservation.
 Her mother, Elnora E. Seneca, was from a prominent Seneca family, and her father, Daniel A. Lee, was "a cabinetmaker of Cherokee descent."
+In 1919, she graduated from Silver Creek High School and married LeVerne Leonard Jamison, a steelworker from the reservation.
+Jemison had two children: LeVerne L. Jemison, born in 1920, and Jeanne M. Jemison, born in 1923.
+Her daughter Jeanne went on to become a judge in the Seneca Nation.

-Her goal was to become an attorney and she worked in the office of Robert Codd Jr., but could not afford law school.
-In 1919, she graduated from Silver Lake High School and was married to Le Verne Leonard Jamison; they were separated nine years later because of his chronic alcoholism.
-She financially supported her mother and her two children.
-In addition to her careers in journalism and activism, she worked at various times as a beautician, salesperson, factory worker, clerk, peddler, dressmaker, and theater usher.
-She also mothered Jeanne Marie Jemison, who became a judge in the Seneca Nation.
+Jemison separated from her husband in 1928 because of his chronic alcoholism.
+In addition to her work in advocacy and journalism, Jemison's responsibility to support her mother and her two children led her to take jobs at various times as a beautician, salesperson, factory worker, clerk, peddler, dressmaker, and theater usher.